Frigyes06/MicroCoin-account-bot/README.md

 ```
 node -v
 ```
-If it is below version 12.0.0, then we have to update it manually, here is a good tutorial: https://phoenixnap.com/kb/update-node-js-version <br />
+If it is below version 12.0.0, then we have to update it manually, here is a good tutorial: <br />
+https://phoenixnap.com/kb/update-node-js-version <br />
-I advise you to download v14.17.0 (LTS) <br />
+I advise you to install v14.17.0 (LTS) <br />
 <br />
 Then, we make a folder for the program and pull the repos:
 ```